core-wg/resource-directory/draft-ietf-core-resource-directory.md

   of the registration and for maintaining the content of the registered links, including updating and deleting links.

+  A registration with an already registered ep and d value pair responds with the same success code and Location as the original registration;
+  the set of links registered with the endpoint is replaced with the links from the payload.

 Failure:
 : 4.00 "Bad Request" or 400 "Bad Request".
 Malformed request.

-Failure:
-: 4.09 "Conflict" or 409 "Conflict".
-Attempt to create a registration resource with ep and d value pair which is already present in an earlier created registration resource.

 Failure:
 : 5.03 "Service Unavailable" or 503 "Service Unavailable".
 Service could not perform the operation.